Cyberbullying: Community support

 A number of organizations are in coalition to provide awareness, protection and recourse for this escalating problem.
 Some aim to inform and provide measures to avoid as well as effectively terminate cyberbullying and cyberharassment.
 Anti-bullying charity Act Against Bullying launched the CyberKind campaign in August 2009 to promote positive internet usage.

 In 2007, YouTube introduced the first Anti-Bullying Channel for youth (BeatBullying), using the assistance of celebrities to tackle the problem.

 In March 2010, a 17-year-old girl named Alexis Skye Pilkington was found dead in her room by her parents.
 Her parents claimed that after repeated cyberbullying, she was driven to suicide.
 Shortly after her death, attacks resumed.
-Members of eBaums World began to troll teens' memorial pages on Facebook, with the comments including expressions of pleasure over the death, with pictures of what seemed to be a banana as their profile pictures.
+Members of eBaum's World began to troll teens' memorial pages on Facebook, with the comments including expressions of pleasure over the death, with pictures of what seemed to be a banana as their profile pictures.
 Family and friends of the deceased teen responded by creating Facebook groups denouncing cyberbullying and trolling, with logos of bananas behind a red circle with a diagonal line through it.

 In response and partnership to the 2011 film Bully, a grassroots effort to stop cyberbullying called the Bully Project was created.
 Their goal is to start "a national movement to stop bullying that is transforming children's lives and changing a culture of bullying into one of empathy and action."

+International cooperation

+The UNESCO International day against violence and bullying at school including cyberbullying is celebrated every year on the first Thursday of November since 2020.